WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 Currently, we charge £15/day/channel for the usage of radio mics (subject to our other discounts, such as a day rate for any week-long WAC show, a 3-day=1 week rate for hires and a 50% discount for self-funded society events).
-In the previous year, the following events used the radio mics, totalling to £360:
+In the previous year, the following events used the radio mics, totalling to ~£300 to Tech Crew:
-* Company (8 channels + 4 WAC mics charged at £65/mic)
+* Company (8 channels + the show paid for 4 WAC mics at £65/mic)
 * Carmen (8 channels)
 * Godspell (8 channels)

-The Improv Musical also used the radio mics for their several shows throughout the year and then for a month at Edinburgh Fringe (6 lavalier radio mics and 1 handheld radio mic).
+The Improv Musical also used the radio mics for their several shows throughout the year and then for a month at Edinburgh Fringe (6 lavalier radio mics and 1 handheld radio mic), totalling around ~£1,500 to Tech Crew.

 We will therefore likely need to increase the price of hiring the radio mic system for hires and shows, however this still needs to be finalised.